Spectrum Imaging

 1. Adjust and accept the correction frequency settings.

 Frequency optionsThe optimum frequency of corrections will depend on the magnitude of the drift.
-It is a compromise between keeping the total acquisition time short and getting clean SI data.
-When you choose a drift correction frequency based on spatial features (pixels, rows, frames), this will generally give a more pleasing result than the time-based settings.
+It compromises between keeping the total acquisition time short and getting clean SI data.
+Choosing a drift correction frequency based on spatial features (pixels, rows, frames) will generally give a more pleasing result than the time-based settings.

 1. Adjust the Spatial Drift ROI.